Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/tutorial-azure-security.md

 ---
-title: Tutorial - Use O Centro de Segurança Azure para VMs Windows em Azure
+title: Tutorial - Use O Centro de Segurança Azure para VMs windows em Azure
 description: Neste tutorial, vai aprender sobre as funcionalidades do Centro de Segurança do Azure para ajudar a proteger as suas máquinas virtuais do Windows no Azure.
 author: cynthn
 ms.service: virtual-machines-windows